Wabinab/Xenoblade-Chronicles-3-The-Book/src/16_colony_4.md

 Taion: "Precisely.
 It's only a matter of time before all the supplies start running out."

 Lanz: "Spark it all.
 So what, we're up a creek with no paddle...?"
-The group breathed out the compressed air in their lungs.
+The group breathed out hard, been going in circles.

 Mio: "But we have to do something...!"